At Easter Greek bake a traditional Easter bread called Tsoureki. A sweet, spicy brioche bread which is decorated with colored eggs.

 - Cover with a slightly wet towel and plastic wrap and let it rise for 60 minutes until the dough is doubled.

-- Bake the bread for 10 minutes and remove it from the oven.
+- Bake the bread for 10 minutes and take it out of the oven.

 - Divide the eggs over the bread and press them into the dough.

-- Brush the rest of the bread with beaten egg.
+- Brush the bread with a beaten egg.

 - Bake for 25 minutes, remove from the oven and let cool on a rack.